gravitational/teleport/rfd/0184-agent-auto-updates.md

 > # created new update plan from v1 to v3
 > ```

-#### As Teleport Cloud I want to minimize damage caused by broken versions to ensure we maintain 99.99% availability
+#### As a Teleport Cloud operator I want to minimize damage caused by broken versions to ensure we maintain 99.99% availability

 ##### Failure mode 1(a): the new version crashes